2022 Hyundai Kona Electric Limited

 though.
 The quality of the interior materials, especially the dash, feels

 cheap.
-The steering is soft and unresponsive (and includes some
+The steering lacks precision and responsiveness (and includes

-torque steer), room in the backseat is tight, and cargo space is lacking.
+some torque steer), room in the backseat is tight, and cargo space is

 Strong Points